ethers-io/ethers.js/docs/v5/api/utils/web/README.md

 #### *ethers* . *utils* . **fetchJson**( urlOrConnectionInfo [ , json [ , processFunc ] ] ) => *Promise< any >*

-Fetch and parse the JSON content from *urlOrConnectionInfo*, with the optiona body *json* and optionally processing the result with *processFun* before returning it.
+Fetch and parse the JSON content from *urlOrConnectionInfo*, with the optional body *json* and optionally processing the result with *processFun* before returning it.

 #### *ethers* . *utils* . **poll**( pollFunc [ , options ] ) => *Promise< any >*